devdogfish/etpzp-sms/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-# TODO
-## In Progress
-- Add meta data like tab image and title

 ### Project Regrets
 - No uniform way to name functions or rules for type names
 - No snippets for repetitive code